 At night, I enjoyed a buffet dinner at the Hotel GB Oceania restaurant.
 I slept early as next day will leave Port Blair for Dhaka.

 The fourth day you can even visit Ross Island, North Bay Island those are very near to the city.
 North Bay Island is also best for Scuba Diving, Sea Walk, and Glass Bottom Boat Ride.

 I checked out from Hotel GB Oceania after breakfast.
 I was happy to manage a window seat while coming back and enjoyed the extreme beauty of the Andaman Islands from the sky.

 The total Port Blair airport area is No Photography zone.
 Before taking off I took some photos but later came to know it is better not to put the airport photos online.
 It is a defense airfield and has strategic importance to the Andaman and Nicobar Islands.

-My whole trip in the Andaman Islands was interesting and enjoyable besides the boring time for the delay flights in Kolkata.
-Literally I’ve reached Dhaka on 02 June.
-It was 2 hours late in Biman Airlines.
+My whole trip to the Andaman Islands was interesting and enjoyable besides the boring time for the delay flights in Kolkata.
+Literally, I’ve reached Dhaka on 02 June.
+It was 2 hours late for Biman Airlines.
 So I had reached home after 12 am.
 Thankfully I could be able to manage Green Bangla Taxi Cab service from Hazrat Shahjalal International Airport, Dhaka.
 Their service was really good and it was safe too.
-It really needs guts while traveling solo but every new experience teaches me new lessons.
-At the end, I’m the happiest to collect memories not things by traveling. 🙂
+Furthermore, it really needs guts while traveling solo but every new experience teaches me new lessons.
+In the end, I’m the happiest to collect memories, not things by traveling. 🙂

-In the first visit, you can not explore everything due to time and many circumstances.
+However, the first visit will not let you explore everything due to time and many circumstances.
 And I believe every place should be visited many times to explore the best way.
-So hoping to visit again the magical Andaman Islands!
+Therefore I’m hoping to visit again the magical Andaman Islands!

 Stay Tuned for next posts to know more about the Andaman Islands.